Menu

 Parameter Required Description

-lat Optional Latitude coordinate for proximity search
+lat Optional Latitude for proximity ranking.
+Must be sent together with lon

-lon Optional Longitude coordinate for proximity search
+lon Optional Longitude for proximity ranking.
+Must be sent together with lat

-distance Optional Distance in meters to search for restaurants.
-Default is 16093 meters (~10 miles)
+distance Optional Search radius in meters.
+Default is 16093 (~10 miles), maximum 17000

 Response Structure